rapidsai-community/notebooks-contrib/README.md

 | ASONAM 2019 | [Weighted Link Prediction](conference_notebooks/ASONAM_2019/Weighted_Link_Prediction.ipynb) | This notebook uses cuGraph for Weighted Link Prediction to mitigate uncertainty on the Epinions Trust Network Dataset to predict the likelihood of trust or distrust between vertices. **Note: this dataset requires an independent user download and cannot be pulled from the notebook**| SG | Epinions Trust Network Dataset |

 ## Additional Information
-* The `intermediate_notebooks` folder also includes a small subset of the Mortgage Dataset used in the notebooks and the full image set from the Fashion MNIST dataset.
+* The `data` folder also includes the full image set from the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).

-* `utils`: contains a set of useful scripts for interacting with RAPIDS
+* `utils`: contains a set of useful scripts for interacting with RAPIDS Notebooks-Contrib

 * For our notebook examples and tutorials found in our standard containers, please see the [Notebooks Repo](https://github.com/rapidsai/notebooks)